-myPASS includes three separate schedules for different assignments:
+myPASS includes three schedules:

-Writing Center writing instructors review the following:
+Writing instructional specialists review the following:

-Writing Center writing instructors will not review the following:
+We do not review the following:

 You may attach your paper to your myPASS appointment at the time that you make an appointment, or you may attach your paper at a later date.
 The deadline for attaching your paper is 5:00 a.m.
 Eastern time the morning of your appointment.
 Every appointment needs to have a paper attached by this deadline, even if you are attaching a revision of a paper that was already reviewed.